jgreener64/pdb-benchmarks/README.md

 [1] Gajda MJ, hPDB - Haskell library for processing atomic biomolecular structures in protein data bank format, *BMC Research Notes* 2013, **6**:483 | [link](http://bmcresnotes.biomedcentral.com/articles/10.1186/1756-0500-6-483)

-The PDB files can be downloaded to directory `data` by running `source tools/download_data.sh` from this directory.
+The PDB files can be downloaded to directory `data` by running `julia tools/download_data.jl` from this directory.
 If you have all the software installed, and compiled where applicable, you can use the script `tools/run_benchmarks.sh` from this directory to run the benchmarks.
 The mean over a number of runs is taken for each benchmark to obtain the values below.

 Benchmarks were carried out on an Intel Xeon CPU E5-1620 v3 3.50GHz x 8 processor with 32 GB 2400 MHz DDR4 RAM.
 The operating system was CentOS v8.1.
 Time is the elapsed time.